2024-learn/dns-deep-dive/README.md

       - Cache hit refers to whenever the client finds the information it is looking for inside the cache.
       - Cache miss is the opposite
   - __DNS Name Resolution Workflow:__
     - The FQDN of `www.example.com` is actually `www.example.com.` with the trailing period representing the root.
-The trailing period is implied so you do not have to type it in thte address bar
+The trailing period is implied so you do not have to type it in the address bar
     - Not all DNS resolvers use the same method in choosing which name server to contact.
-    - The process begins with an end user typing a domain name into their broswer e.g. `www.example.com`
+    - The process begins with an end user typing a domain name into their browser e.g. `www.example.com`
     - Assuming that the browser does not have that information in its cache, it will ask the client's operating system
     - The OS checks its cache and host table for any data on the site.
-    - Assuming that is doesn't find any, a recursive query is then sent to the DNS resolver, which first checks its own DNS cache and if there is no information there either, the DNS resolver consults its route hints file and contacts a root name server.
+    - Assuming that it doesn't find any, a recursive query is then sent to the DNS resolver, which first checks its own DNS cache and if there is no information there either, the DNS resolver consults its route hints file and contacts a root name server.
     - The queried root name server sends back a referral containing a list of name servers for the `.com` zone along with their respective IP addresses
-    - The DNS resolver then selcts one of those nae servers and sends it an iterative query for the site. the queried `.com` name server responds with a referral containinf a list of name servers which are authoritative for the `example.com` domain
+    - The DNS resolver then selects one of those name servers and sends it an iterative query for the site. the queried `.com` name server responds with a referral containing a list of name servers which are authoritative for the `example.com` domain
     - The DNS resolver selects one of those name servers and sends it an iterative query for `www.example.com`.
     - The authoritative name server then replies with an authoritative answer containing the IP address of the domain in question
     - The DNS resolver then caches the information and forwards it to the client that had transmitted the recursive query.